Fleckenstein History, Family Crest & Coats of Arms

 - Raymond Herbert Fleckenstein (b.
 1898), American chemist

-- Valentine Fleckenstein, American Democrat politician, Postmaster at Rochester, New York, 1887-90
+- Valentine Fleckenstein, American Democratic Party politician, Postmaster at Rochester, New York, 1887-90

-- Thomas J. Fleckenstein, American Democrat politician, Candidate for Maryland State House of Delegates District 31, 1998
+- Thomas J. Fleckenstein, American Democratic Party politician, Candidate for Maryland State House of Delegates District 31, 1998

 - Albrecht Fleckenstein (1917-1992), German pharmacologist and physiologist, best known for his discovery of calcium channel blockers, awarded the Ernst Jung Prize in 1986